Vinod050393/Rental_Cycle_Analysis/README.md

 # Rental_Cycle_Analysis

-To sustain and expand its electric cycle rental services, XYZ company needs to comprehend the demand patterns for electric cycles.
-Therefore, the primary focus is to establish the relationships between electric cycle rentals and various other variables, enabling data-driven decision-making.
+It is a data analysis project where the primary focus is to establish the relationships between electric cycle rentals and various other variables, for which data cleaning, bi-variant analysis, and hypothesis testing using multiple statistical tools depending on the type of variables are done.